junxit/us-congress-code/title-06/chapter-1/sec-681b.md

 1 So in original.
 Probably should be followed by a dash.

+2 See References in Text note below.

 ### Editorial Notes

 ### References in Text

+Section 681(14)(A) of this title, referred to in subsec. (c)(2)(C)(ii), was repealed by section 7143(b)(2)(N)(v) of Pub.
+L. 117–263.
+See section 650(22)(A) of this title.
+References to terms defined in this chapter deemed to be references to those terms as defined in section 650 of this title, see section 7143(f)(2) of Pub.
+L. 117–263, set out as a Rule of Construction note under section 650 of this title.
 Executive Order 14028, referred to in subsec. (g), is Ex.
 Ord.
 No. 14028, May 12, 2021, 86 F.R.
 26633, which is set out as a note under section 3551 of Title 44, Public Printing and Documents.